-Sous vide recipes will often say to cook below those temperatures, but with the slow cooking process, pasteurization will prevent food poisoning through salmonella.
+Sous vide recipes will often say to cook below those temperatures, but with the slow process, pasteurization will prevent food poisoning through salmonella.

-The longer periods of time cooking at the lower temperatures results in pasteurized food and salmonella is reduced to the federal government-approved levels.
+The longer periods of time at the lower temperatures results in pasteurized food and salmonella is reduced to the federal government-approved levels.

 This Polyscience chart shows the government-specified temperatures and times that will result in pasteurization:

 |158ºF||instant (less than 1 second)|